 4. Stop drugs that raise blood pressure

 Non-steroidal anti-inflammatory drugs and the combined oral contraceptive pill are drugs that commonly cause a rise in blood pressure.
 Ciclosporin has a hypertensive effect and you might bring this to the attention of the specialist prescribing it and ask if an alternative could be used.
 Drugs of abuse should also be considered such as cocaine and alcohol.
+In such cases, addiction treatment is the only solution to the problem.

 5. Maximise medication using ACD